 Coming to Warwick Life Sciences means you will be highly employable when you graduate.
 A Life Sciences degree from the University of Warwick is an excellent qualification for securing your future career in a diverse range of industries and employment sectors.
 Our Royal Society of Biology accredited degrees have a strong reputation with employers.
 We work with you from the outset to develop the skills demanded by today’s employers.

 86% of all Life Sciences graduates are in graduate level work or further study 6 months after graduation (Destination of Leavers from Higher Education (DHLE) Survey 2016/17)

 83% of MBio students graduated with a First Class degree in 2019

-The University of Warwick is the third most targeted university by the UK's top 100 employers (High Fliers Report 2018)
+The University of Warwick is the 4th most targeted university by the UK's top 100 employers (High Fliers Report 2019)

 The Government’s 2017 & 2018 Longitudinal Education Outcomes (LEO) show that Warwick's Life Sciences graduates are ranked in the top 10 in the UK for high earnings five years after their graduation.

 Helping you find the right career

 Throughout your time in the School of Life Sciences your personal tutor will work in conjunction with Warwick Careers and Skills to help you to find the right career for you.
 Through our unique taught tutorial system, you put into practice a range of scientific and transferable skills.
 As a Life Sciences student you will develop the hands-on laboratory, problem solving and research skills desired by employers.
 Our graduates are highly employable and go on to a range of scientific and non-scientific careers.

 Our unique careers guidance service is tailored to your academic subject area.
 Our team offer a range of activities within the School to help you to consider your career once you graduate.
 Opportunities include: